rrwiren/rpi5-ai-setup/README.md

 Open PRs or Issues to:

--   Add new chunking logic or alternative embeddings
+-   Add new chunking or embedding methods.
--   Integrate Hailo-8L offload
+-   Integrate Hailo-8L offloading.
--   Build a minimal web GUI or multi-turn chat
+-   Develop a web UI.

 ---

-## 11. Example Usage
+## 10. Example Usage

-Here's how to use the RAG pipeline:

 1.  **Download Documents:**